 USDA APHIS ITP

 All tools listed on this page were created and/or funded by the U.S. Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS) Identification Technology Program (ITP).
 Use the sorting menus below to find the tool you need.
+If you have problems accessing any of the tools listed here, please email firstname.lastname@example.org.

 This tool is designed to help the user identify almost any scale insect to family, and in some cases to species, without the need for expertise in the group.
 The tool emphasizes scale taxa important to the U.S. ports of entry.
 It includes keys for scale families, mealybugs and mealybug-like scales, soft scales, and one for scales in other families save armored scales.
 This is an update to the 2007 resource that included four separate scale tools.